Basil O’Connor Starter Scholar Research Awards

-Requests for exceptions on timing (e.g. parental leave) may be submitted to the Chief Scientific Officer of the March of Dimes.
+Requests for exceptions on timing (e.g. parental leave) may be submitted to Rachel Hauser at ([email protected]).

 The entire process must be completed online at https://modresearchgrants.aibs-scores.org.

-- Letter of Intent (template provided) for the proposed research, which includes the following information in this order:
+- Application (templates provided) for the proposed research, which includes the following information in this order:

 - Candidate’s biographical sketch

-- Letter of Nomination (due by July 17, 2019) should be submitted via the online system.
-The nomination letter should vouch for a candidate’s having an unrestricted faculty position and dedicated lab/clinical research space.
-Information provided should explicitly include details concerning the candidate’s faculty appointment, independence, laboratory space (assigned to the candidate), startup package, and access to core facilities.
+- Letter of nomination: deans, chairs of departments or directors of institutes/centers may submit nominations for this award.
+Included should be the nominator’s name, academic appointment, mailing address, telephone and e-mail address.
+The nomination letter should be submitted via the online system, and should vouch for a candidate’s having an unrestricted faculty position and dedicated lab/clinical research space.
+Information provided should explicitly include details concerning the candidate’s faculty appointment, independence, laboratory space (assigned to the candidate), startup package and access to core facilities.
 This information will be scrutinized closely.

-1) The academic background and potential of the candidate.
-2) Resources available as judged by the nominator’s letter.
-3) The proposal: once completed, it should place the candidate in position to be competitive for a R21 or R01 building on the results of the project.
-4) Clinical relevance to research priorities of the March of Dimes.
+- The proposal: once completed, it should place the candidate in position to be competitive for a R21 or R01 building on the results of the project.

 All awardees are expected to attend local and national March of Dimes events during the award and alumni sessions for the two years following.
 Details will be available at the time of award.